The strong coupling constant: State of the art and the decade ahead: from lattice QCD alphasmZ from lattice QCD

 \end{itemize}

 This method to extract the strong coupling was proposed in Ref.~\cite{DallaBrida:2019mqg} (for a recent review see Ref.~\cite{DallaBrida:2020pag}).
-Here we present preliminary results using this strategy~\cite{Brida:2021xwa} .
-We follow closely the strategy described above, skipping the technical details.
-The reader interested in the details is encouraged to look at the original references~\cite{DallaBrida:2019mqg,DallaBrida:2020pag,Brida:2021xwa}.
+Here we present first results using this strategy~\cite{DallaBrida:2022eua}. \footnote{At the time of the workshop only a preliminary analysis of these results was available \cite{Brida:2021xwa}.} We follow closely the strategy described above, skipping the technical details.
+The reader interested in the details is encouraged to look at the original references~\cite{DallaBrida:2019mqg,DallaBrida:2020pag,DallaBrida:2022eua}.

-\begin{enumerate} \item A scale $\mu_{\rm dec} = 789(15)$ MeV is determined in a finite-volume renormalization scheme in three-flavor QCD using results from Ref.~\cite{DallaBrida:2016kgh}.
+\begin{enumerate} \item A scale $\mu_{\rm dec} = 789(15)$ MeV is determined in a finite-volume renormalization scheme in three-flavour QCD using results from Ref.~\cite{DallaBrida:2016kgh}.
 This corresponds to a value of the renormalized nonperturbative coupling $\bar g^{(3)}(\mu_{\rm dec}) \approx 1.9872$.

 \item For technical reasons the massive coupling is determined in a slightly different renormalization scheme than the massless one.
 The value of the massive coupling is then determined by keeping the value of the bare coupling (and therefore the lattice spacing) fixed and increasing the value of the quark masses.
-This determination is performed for several values of the quark masses, $z = M/\mu_{\rm dec} = 1.972, 4, 6, 8, 12$, and several values of the lattice spacing with $1/(a\mu_{\rm dec}) = 12,\dots,40$.
-The results are extrapolated to the continuum limit for each value of the quark masses labeled by $z$ (Figs.~\ref{fig:aextr}).
+This determination is performed for several values of the quark masses, $z = M/\mu_{\rm dec} = 1.972, 4, 6, 8, 10, 12$, and several values of the lattice spacing with $1/(a\mu_{\rm dec}) = 12,\dots,48$.
+The results are extrapolated to the continuum limit for each value of the quark masses labeled by $z$ (see Fig.~\ref{fig:aextr}).
+We refer the reader to \cite{DallaBrida:2022eua} for a detailed discussion.

-\item The values of the massive coupling are used as matching condition between ${\rm QCD}_{N_{\rm f}}$ and the pure-gauge theory (cf.~Eq.~(\ref{eq:deceq})).
+\item The values of the massive coupling are used as matching condition between ${\rm QCD}_{\Nf}$ and the pure-gauge theory (cf.~Eq.~(\ref{eq:deceq})).
 The running in the pure-gauge theory is known very precisely from the literature~\cite{DallaBrida:2019wur}.
 The ratio ${\Lambda^{(0)}_{\overline{\rm MS} }}/{\mu_{\rm dec}}$ can thus be accurately determined.